CarleeSantel/renewables-comps-analysis/README.md

 EV = Market Cap + Total Debt − Cash & Cash Equivalents
 ```

-Three valuation multiples are computed for each company:
+Three valuation measures are computed for each company:

-- **EV/Revenue** — included because several companies in the set are pre-profitability or have compressed margins; revenue is the most consistent denominator across the universe.
+- **EV/Revenue** — because several companies in the set are pre-profitability and revenue is the most consistent denominator.
 - **EV/EBITDA** — the primary operating multiple for capital-intensive businesses like utilities and diversified renewables, where depreciation is significant and distorts net income comparisons.
-- **P/E** — included as a secondary check for companies with positive, stable earnings (primarily the utilities and large diversified players).
+- **P/E** — as a check for companies with positiveand  stable earnings (mostly the utilities and large diversified players

 PLUG and BE display **N/A** on EV/EBITDA and P/E because both companies carry negative EBITDA and negative net income; dividing by a negative denominator would produce a mathematically valid but analytically meaningless result.